 The foundation of our mission is preserving the Great Plains ecosystem by returning buffalo back to their native homeland.
-In 1997, the Wild Idea Buffalo Company was founded to pursue this mission and offer an alternative to the industrialized food system.
+In 1997, Wild Idea Buffalo Company was founded to pursue this mission and to offer an alternative to the industrialized food system.
 The idea was simple: supply delicious, healthy, 100% grass-fed meat to consumers interested in sustainability.

 Preserving and restoring the Great Plains grasslands is the foundation of the Wild Idea Buffalo Company.
 In 1997, in an effort to restore his battered 1,000-acre ranch back to health, Dan O’Brien returned bison, North America’s largest herbivore, to the native rangeland of his ranch.
 Dan’s holistic management approaches, along with the bison’s ability to regenerate and nurture the soil naturally, have revitalized damaged prairies.
 Now grasses, sedges, forbs, and flowers flourish, and once again contribute to a sustainable eco-system for indigenous creatures.
-This healthy landscape provides habitat for hundreds of species and produces a delicious, healthy, 100% grass-fed meat alternative for people who care about health, sustainability, and preservation.
+This healthy landscape provides habitat for hundreds of species and produces a delicious, healthy, byproduct; a 100% grass-fed meat alternative for people who care about health, sustainability, and preservation.

 But there is much more work left to be done.
 Our grasslands remain under siege and need continued attention and help.
 Unfortunately, industrialized agriculture continues to plow up native prairies, turning them into grain fields producing food for confined feeding operations (CFO).
 Intact prairie eco-systems containing a plethora of species are being turned into vast monocultures, releasing into the atmosphere millions of tons of carbon that were safely stored underground for eons.
 In addition to being one of the major contributors to global warming, the consequences of these farming practices have meant the destruction of hundreds of species and literally billions of individual plants and animals.
 The end result is unhealthy food for humans and an impoverished ecosystem for us all.